 To schedule a presentation, contact Carrie Ziegler at email@example.com or (360) 867-2285.

 Click below on your organization to find out which badges and patches you can earn through either a presentation by our staff or by working towards an RRR Patch.

 Trash Talk newsletter for students

 Fourth and 5th grade students in Thurston County get their own Trash Talk publication delivered to the classroom.
 It features information on recycling, reuse, household hazardous waste, yard waste, waste reduction, and more.
 The newsletter is informative while offering activities like word searches, crossword puzzles, and other games to make learning more fun!

 Our library has a wide variety of waste reduction and recycling books and media for all ages.
-To borrow from our lending library, call Colleen Minion, (360) 867-2280 or email email@example.com.
-Click here to see the Lending Library.
+To borrow from our lending library, call Colleen Minion, (360) 867-2280 or email firstname.lastname@example.org.
+Browse the lending library.

 This page last updated: